 Trade and other creditors are recognised initially at transaction price plus attributable transaction costs.
-Subsequent to initial recognition they are measured at amortised cost using the effective interest method.
-If the arrangement constitutes a financing transaction, for example where payment is deferred beyond normal business terms, and then it is measured at present value of future payments discounted at market rate of interest for a similar debt instrument.
+Subsequent to initial recognition they are measured at amortised cost using the effective interest method, less any impairment losses.
+If the arrangement constitutes a financing transaction, for example where payment is deferred beyond normal business terms, then it is measured at the present value of future payments discounted at the market rate of interest for a similar debt instrument.